We moved into a brand new office!

 Right after we were half-way moved in, we started to develop a project to give something back to the community.
 By working during our spare time (even during some weekends), we created Donar.io, a tool for helping those who want to spread the word through social media when looking for blood donors.

-We launched the website on “World Blood Donor Day” and it had great acceptance.
-Also, it was the subject of interest of several local media.
-Gibran (who pushed the project forward within our team) participated in several interviews on TV and radio shows.
+We launched the website on the “World Blood Donor Day” and it had a great acceptance.
+Also, it was subject of interest of several local media.
+Gibran (who pushed the project forward within our team) participated on several interviews on TV and radio shows.

 Note: The site is only available in Spanish for now, but we have plans to keep working on it.

 This year was full of challenging, diverse and interesting projects in which we were lucky to participate.
 Here is a short review of the most relevant things we did.